 I consider that making seemingly tedious topics relatable and relevant, within the context of every day life, is the key to sparking children's attentiveness.
 Although my overall approach varies from student to student, I believe that igniting this excitement is of paramount importance in all lessons.

 What I do when I am not tutoring

-I love going to exhibitions and galleries and will seize any opportunity I can to go to the cinema or theatre.
-Additionally, I greatly enjoy immersing myself in literature and have an ever increasing list of novels I would like to read.
+I enjoy going to exhibitions and galleries and will seize any opportunity I can to go to the cinema or theatre.
+Additionally, I love immersing myself in literature and have an ever increasing list of novels I would like to read.

 "My daughter got an A* on the Wycombe English entrance paper which she was incredibly proud of.
 We are really happy we did the extra lessons with you as I know it helped." - Mother of an 11+ Wycombe Abbey applicant